 James developed into a very accomplished painter and started an extraordinary family tradition of landscape painting.
 His own paintings are mainly evocative seascapes but he was also a skilled portrait painter as seen in his self portrait and in these studies of his children Edwin Lewis and Frances Amelia.

-William George, James Edward, Alfred John, Edwin Lewis and Arthur Joseph all followed in their father’s footsteps to become successful painters.
+William James, James Edward, Alfred John, Edwin Lewis and Arthur Joseph all followed in their father’s footsteps to become successful painters.
 Several amongst their children also acheived recognition as artists.